 12 August 2023

-After lengthy enquiries, it became clear that there were multiple reasons why the fire spread so rapidly, but the main focus was on the cladding installed on the exterior of the building.
+After lengthy enquiries, it became clear that there were multiple reasons why the fire spread so rapidly , but the main focus was on the cladding installed on the exterior of the building.

 The metal cladding on Grenfell Tower was made from Aluminium Composite Panels (ACP) with a high-density polyethylene (HDPE) filler for insulation.
 The panels were also attached to the building with the same material.
-Unfortunately, this material is highly flammable, with a combustibility ratio of 25.
+Unfortunately, this material is highly flammable , with a combustibility ratio of 25.

+Burning HDPE is capable of producing enough heat to ignite any other HDPE in close proximity.
+Not only that, but during the thermal pyrolysis of HDPE, the solid material turns into a burning liquid .
+It can quickly drip down and ignite other materials below it.
 Add in the fact that aluminium is an incredible heat conductor, and conditions during the Grenfell fire were right for this metal to overheat the interior HDPE layer.
 When the aluminium melted and panels began to fall from the tower, the already hot HDPE easily caught fire as it was exposed to air.
+These reactions increased the size of the flames and speeded up the spread of the fire.

 - Many lenders will not provide remortgages to current owners/leaseholders with unsafe cladding or offer mortgages to anyone interested in buying such a property.